-Traditional steel will be available in parallel to fossil-free steel during the proposed transition period between 2026-2045.
+Traditional steel will be available in parallel to fossil-free steel during the proposed transition period.
 The transition period for a specific product will be driven by customer demand.

 The first launch of fossil-free products will commence in 2026 and the order of product roll-out will be defined by the requests from our customers.
 It is SSAB’s ambition to have the full range of our steel grades available in fossil-free steel.
 Your sales contact will be able to advise more specifically about your business needs.

 The quality and properties of fossil-free steel will be the same as SSABs steel of today.
 The properties of SSAB’s steel are created in the steelmaking, rolling and heat treatment processes, which will remain the same.
 The only difference in the process is that the energy used will be exclusively fossil-free electricity and other fossil-free fuels.

 The first step in making steel is to turn iron ore into iron by removing the oxygen.
 This has traditionally been done using coal and coke in the blast furnace process.
 However, this step will now be done using hydrogen gas through the HYBRIT process.
 Fossil-free electricity will be used to produce hydrogen from water via electrolysis.
 The byproduct of this process is water, not CO2.
 The end result of the HYBRIT process is solid iron (sponge iron) which is then melted in an electric arc furnace.
 Across the entire process, only fossil-free electricity and fuels will be used – resulting in fossil-free steel as an end product.

 Yes.
 That is our goal.

 SSAB is on target to deliver the first commercial products in 2026.